 Are you heading out on a quick Boston trip?
-My 48 hours in Boston itinerary will walk you through everything you need to know about hitting the highlights of Beantown, including where to eat and the best things to do in Boston.
+This 48 hours in Boston itinerary walks you through everything you need to know about hitting the highlights of Beantown, including where to eat and the best things to do in Boston.

 I recently spent a whirlwind 48 hours in my favorite city and can’t wait to share my tips!